rehierl/node-tree-outliner/1-1-3-graph-theory/0-0-graph-theory.md

 * null graph - no vertices and no edges
 * trivial graph - one vertex, no edges
-* edgeless graph - vertices, but no edges
+* edgeless graph - vertices, no edges

 A symmetric, loop-less graph `G` is equivalent to a simple undirected graph `G'` (i.e. `{a,b} in E'` if `aEb` and `bEa`).